Looking for ways to style a flannel shirt this fall and winter? We’ve got you covered! Read on for some top-notch flannel shirt outfit ideas.

 The flannel button up shirt is a wardrobe staple that every man should have in his arsenal.

 - Flannel shirt outfit ideas

 Okay, first we’ll talk about how a flannel button up should fit.

 A flannel button up shirt should fit just like any other casual button up shirt, although it’s okay if it’s a little more relaxed.

 Flannel is an inherently casual fabric that’s meant to be functional and comfortable.
 So your flannel button up shouldn’t be super slim or tight fitting.

 Plus, you can use flannel shirts as layering pieces over tees and henleys, so the extra room can be nice.

 That said, here’s what to look out for:

-#1: Shoulder seam should sit where arm meets shoulder (without hanging past that point)
+First, the shoulder seam should sit where arm meets shoulder (without hanging past that point).